 The CAA and comparable state laws restrict the emission of air pollutants from many sources through air emissions permitting programs and also impose various monitoring, testing, and reporting requirements.
 These laws and regulations may require Boaz Energy to obtain pre-approval for the construction or modification of certain projects or facilities expected to produce or significantly increase air emissions, obtain and strictly comply with stringent air permit requirements or incur development expenses to install and utilize specific equipment or technologies to control emissions.
 For example, in June 2016 the EPA finalized rules regarding criteria for aggregating multiple small surface sites into a single source for air-quality permitting purposes applicable to the oil and gas industry.
 This rule could cause small facilities, on an aggregate basis, to be deemed a major source, thereby triggering more stringent air permitting processes and requirements.
-In addition, EPA, New Mexico, Texas and other states have begun to regulate through their New Source Performance Standards ("NSPS") and other air emissions programs the emission of VOCs and methane from oil and gas production process equipment, storage tanks and produced water impoundments and other assets.
+In addition, EPA, New Mexico, Texas and other states have begun to regulate through their

+New Source Performance Standards ("NSPS") and other air emissions programs the emission of VOCs and methane from oil and gas production process equipment, storage tanks and produced water impoundments and other assets.
 These requirements could increase the costs of development and production on the Underlying Properties, potentially impairing the economic development of the Underlying Properties and reducing the amount of cash distributable to Trust unitholders.
 Obtaining permits has the potential to delay the development of oil and natural gas projects.
-Federal and state regulatory agencies may impose administrative, civil and criminal penalties for noncompliance with air permits or other requirements of the CAA and associated state laws and regulations.
+Federal and state regulatory agencies may impose administrative, civil and criminal penalties for non-compliance with air permits or other requirements of the CAA and associated state laws and regulations.
 As particularly related to the CAA, the EPA's National Enforcement and Compliance Initiatives for fiscal years 2024-2027, which were updated on August 17, 2023, continued some of its initiatives from fiscal year 2020-2023, including addressing hazardous air pollutant violations in communities already highly burdened with pollution impacts and to focus on chemical accident risk prevention under Section 112(r) of the CAA with a focus on anhydrous ammonia (mainly used as a fertilizer or a refrigerant) and hydrogen fluoride (used in petrochemical manufacturing).
 Reducing emissions from significant sources of volatile organic compounds ("VOC") and hazardous air pollutants could lead to increased scrutiny of air emissions from oil and gas operations.
 Air toxin reporting is currently voluntary, but if it became mandatory, then there may be increased costs to Boaz Energy's operations.
-On November 21, 2023, EPA proposed to amend the National Emission Standards for Hazardous Air Pollutants ("NESHAPs") for oil and gas production facilities and for natural gas transmission and storage facilities to remove an affirmative defense based on emissions caused by malfunctions.
-If promulgated this rule could ultimately increase Boaz Energy's costs of compliance.
+On October 16, 2024, EPA promulgated final amendments to the National Emission Standards for Hazardous Air Pollutants ("NESHAPs") for oil and gas production facilities and for natural gas transmission and storage facilities to remove an affirmative defense based on emissions caused by malfunctions.
+These amendments could ultimately increase Boaz Energy's costs of compliance.
+On March 8, 2024, EPA promulgated a final rule to reduce methane and other pollution from oil and natural gas operations.
+This rule requires the elimination of routine flaring of natural gas and could increase Boaz Energy's cost of compliance.
+EPA is presently reconsidering this rule.